Chrysocolla (picture above) is often mistaken for Turquoise

 A big difference between Chrysocolla and Turquoise is hardness.
 In conclusion, Chrysocolla can be brittle and often contains multiple fractures.

 A field test: Chrysocolla or Turquoise?

 Lick your finger and touch the rock specimen.
-Above all, if the rock feels “sticky” or “tacky” as you touch the rock with your wet finger, chances are the rock is probably Chrysocolla!
+Above all, if the rock feels “sticky” or “tacky” as you touch the rock with your wet finger, the rock is may be Chrysocolla!
+Your blue covered rock may also be Copper Ore.
 Consequently, to learn more about chrysocolla, please click HERE

 Tucson Turquoise 1990 – 2022 © Schannep Ventures L.L.C.
 ALL RIGHTS RESERVED